(Above) "Vincent Thomas Bridge" by Susan Logoreci.

 Public Health Orders and protocols are legal mandates.
 Failure to adhere to public health protocols could result in Public Health shutting down the event, producers issuing a fine, and jeopardizing the producer or producing organization’s status as an eligible County grantee or vendor.

-Questions about your specific events and plans are best answered by representatives from the Department of Public Health; contact the COVID-19 call center for assistance at (877) 777-5799.
+Questions about your specific events and plans are best answered by representatives from the Department of Public Health.
+Contact the COVID-19 call center for assistance at (877) 777-5799.
 Arts and Culture staff are unable to review plans or provide specific feedback or guidance on how to comply with the public health order.
+But you can write to firstname.lastname@example.org and we can work with our DPH contacts to get you answers.

 Learn more about how to get a vaccination, and what you can do after you have been vaccinated: http://publichealth.lacounty.gov/media/coronavirus/vaccine/index.htm